 - Be considered at fault or accused of contributory negligence

-Who’s at fault for a car accident can change depending on circumstances, including the right of way, speed, and personal circumstances (for example, distracted or drunk driving).
-Because the Traffic Code is a mandated law with state penalties, a precedent is set that misusing turn signals can be treacherous.
-Therefore, an experienced car accident lawyer could argue that by disobeying the code, you could be at least partially at fault for the accident.
-This is why it is extremely important to always use your turn signals properly.
+Who’s at fault for a car accident can change depending on circumstances, including the right of way, speed, and whether a driver was distracted or drunk.
+Therefore, an experienced car accident lawyer could argue that by disobeying the code, the driver who was hit in a rear-end collision could be at least partially at fault for the accident.
+Because Virginia is a strict contributory negligence state, neither driver would be able to recover damages if both drivers contributed to the crash.

 If you or a loved one has recently been in an accident as a result of another driver improperly or carelessly using a turn signal, don’t take the risk of not being fully compensated for your injuries.
 A car accident lawyer may be able to argue that the other driver's misuse of their turn signal makes them 100 percent at fault.